In Short

 A shelf company is a company that is already registered but has never traded or conducted business and holds no assets or liabilities.
 Essentially, the company is registered to sit on a ‘shelf’, waiting for someone to buy it.
 Buying a shelf company used to be the best way to quickly acquire a company without going through the time-consuming procedure of registering a new one.
-However, registering a company is now a lot faster and more cost-effective than purchasing and changing a shelf company.
-As a result, shelf companies are very rapidly becoming a thing of the past.
-This article explains what shelf companies are, how they work and why shelf companies are progressively becoming less common.
+This article explains what shelf companies are, how they work, and why they are progressively becoming less common.

 The History of Shelf Companies